Understanding the postpartum girdle benefits is important for new moms when deciding whether or not to use one in their postpartum recovery.

 Postpartum Girdle Benefits

-In addition to pain relief, postpartum girdles can help you maintain good posture (especially when you are spending so much time slouched over caring for a newborn).
+- Help you maintain good posture (especially when spending so much time slouched over caring for a newborn).

-In addition, postpartum girdles can help reduce the appearance of excess skin after pregnancy and reduce the appearance of any baby weight that you put on during pregnancy.
+- Help reduce the appearance of excess skin after pregnancy and the appearance of any baby weight you put on during pregnancy.

 The Best Time To Wear A Postpartum Girdle

-You can wear a postpartum girdle starting at postnatal day one, under the supervision of your healthcare providers.
+You can wear a postpartum girdle starting on day one, postnatally, under the supervision of your healthcare providers.

-This is usually around the time you are discharged from the hospital or birthing center but will vary depending on your doctor’s recommendations and recovery process.
+This is usually around when you are discharged from the hospital or birthing center but will vary depending on your doctor’s recommendations and recovery process.

-Make sure to get clearance from your healthcare provider before you start using a postpartum girdle.
-I checked with my OB on the day I was discharged from the hospital.
+Ensure you get clearance from your healthcare provider before you use a postpartum girdle.
+I checked with my OB on the day I was discharged.

 You should take advantage of the relaxin hormone in your body after labor to return your waist and hips to their original size.